Reliable Pre-Employment Physicals in Vancouver, WA

 What should I bring to my Physical?

-You should bring your insurance card, identification, any medications or supplements you are currently taking, and a list of any questions or concerns you may have for your healthcare provider.
+You should bring your identification, any medications or supplements you are currently taking, and a list of any questions or concerns you may have for your healthcare provider.
 It is also helpful to bring any relevant medical records or test results.

 How long do Physicals Take?